qmlbook/qt6book/docs/ch01-meetqt/intro.md

-# Qt6 Introduction
+# Qt 6 Introduction

 ## Qt Quick

-Qt Quick is the umbrella term for the user interface technology used in Qt6.
-It was introduced in Qt5 and now expanded for Qt6.
+Qt Quick is the umbrella term for the user interface technology used in Qt 6.
+It was introduced in Qt 5 and now expanded for Qt 6.
 Qt Quick itself is a collection of several technologies:

 * QML - Markup language for user interfaces
 * JavaScript - The dynamic scripting language